 - (a) Immediately prior to the election, all candidates for District Superintendent shall be given opportunity to present to District Conference a speech which shall be approximately 15-minutes in length.
-The candidates recommended by the Committee shall be the last candidates to speak (in alphabetical order).
-The other candidates shall speak in alphabetical order. - (b) Following the speeches, delegates will be given 15 minutes for prayer and consideration prior to the ballots being distributed. - (c) All candidates submitting Nomination Papers found to be in order by the Committee, and who have not withdrawn, shall be listed on the ballot with the candidate(s) recommended by the Committee identified thereon. - (d) The vote to elect the District Superintendent shall take place at such time as is in accordance with the agenda adopted for the meetings of District Conference. - (e) In order to be elected District Superintendent, the candidate receiving the most votes must receive the votes of at least fifty percent plus one of the votes cast.
+Speaking order will determined by drawing lots.
+Candidates will meet with the Moderator immediately after the session in which the second reading of the Report on Nominations is presented to establish the speaking order. - (b) Following the speeches, delegates will be given 15 minutes for prayer and consideration prior to the ballots being distributed. - (c) All candidates submitting Nomination Papers found to be in order by the Committee, and who have not withdrawn, shall be listed on the ballot with the candidate recommended by the Committee identified thereon. - (d) The vote to elect the District Superintendent shall take place at such time as is in accordance with the agenda adopted for the meetings of District Conference. - (e) In order to be elected District Superintendent, a candidate must receive the votes of at least fifty percent plus one of the votes cast.
 In the event that no candidate receives the required majority on the first ballot, the two candidates receiving the most votes in their favour on the first ballot shall be the only two candidates that the delegates to District Conference shall consider on a second ballot.
-The delegates to District Conference shall vote on the second ballot as soon as practicable after the Moderator announces the names of the two candidates. - (f) The Moderator of District Conference shall announce the name of the elected candidate as soon as conveniently possible after ballot counting has been completed. - (g) The elected candidate shall be declared the District Superintendent for the next four-year term.
+The delegates to District Conference shall vote on the second ballot as soon as practicable after the Moderator announces the names of the two candidates. - (f) The Moderator of District Conference shall announce the name of the elected candidate as soon as conveniently possible after ballot counting has been completed. - (g) The elected candidate shall be declared the District Superintendent for the next term.